nrsundar/pgvector-hybrid-search-demo-py-v1.0/modules/module_10/README.md

-# Module 10: Production Deployment
+# Module 10: Real-world Use Case Implementation

 ## Overview
-Production Deployment for PostgreSQL applications.
+Advanced pgvector implementation for Aurora PostgreSQL 16.

 ## Implementation Details
-[Comprehensive content for Production Deployment]
+[Comprehensive content for Real-world Use Case Implementation]

 ## Best Practices
-[Industry best practices and recommendations]
+[Industry best practices and recommendations for pgvector on Aurora]

 ## Next Steps
 Continue learning with the next module.